japila-books/apache-spark-internals/docs/memory/BytesToBytesMap.md

   MemoryConsumer trigger)
 ----

-NOTE: spill is part of the xref:memory:MemoryConsumer.adoc#spill[MemoryConsumer] abstraction.
+NOTE: spill is part of the memory:MemoryConsumer.md#spill[MemoryConsumer] abstraction.

 spill requests the <<destructiveIterator, MapIterator>> to spill when the given MemoryConsumer is not this BytesToBytesMap and the MapIterator is available.